camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/feel/language-guide/feel-unary-tests.md

 ### Expressions

-When a unary operator is not enough to express the condition, any expression can be used that returns a boolean value, such as [invoking a function](/components/modeler/feel/language-guide/feel-functions.md#invocation).
+When a unary operator is not enough to express the condition, any expression that returns a boolean value can be used, such as [invoking a function](/components/modeler/feel/language-guide/feel-functions.md#invocation).

 In the expression, the input value can be accessed by the special variable `?`.